eehhgg/twitter-search/README.md

 ## Installation

-1. Download or clone this repository.
+1. Clone this repository.
-2. Run `composer install` at the project root folder.
+2. Run `composer install` and `npm install` at the project root folder.
 3. Copy `config/app.default.php` as `config/app.php`.
 Then fill in the salt (line 79) and Twitter credentials (lines 396-399).
+4. Update the base URL as necessary in `webroot/index.html:6`.

 You can now either use your machine's webserver to open the project, or start up the built-in webserver with: